BorjaG90/profile-image-generator/README.md

 * Text with or without border

-* Ten different font families
+* More than ten different font families

 ## Built with
 ### Technologies